The Best (& Worst!) Performing Sunscreens For Summer

-Hip Tip: Hoping to make it to the beach once the stay at home orders are lifted?
+Hip Tip: Hoping to make it to the beach soon?
 You have to see these genius beach hacks we shared!

 Equate is not a force to be reckoned with (this is the SECOND time they’ve made the list)!
-This spray version of their sunscreen receives its high rank from solid UVA/UVB protection.
-It also has a pleasant, beachy aroma and a wide spray application (helpful with antsy kids running for the sun and surf).
+This spray version of their sunscreen has solid UVA/UVB protection while also having a pleasant, beachy aroma and a wide spray application (helpful with antsy kids running for the sun and surf).

 Don’t let the advertised “SPF 50+” fool you.
-This children’s sunscreen lotion ranked “Poor” in sun protection and deviated more than 50% from its 50+ claim.
-Testers also found it left a white cast and film on the skin.
+This children’s lotion has been known to lack in actual sun protection even with its 50+ claim.
+It can also leave a white cast and film on the skin.

-This is probably the most shocking of them all!
-With positive reviews on Walmart.com, this sunscreen formulated for babies fell wildly short of the 50 SPF claim – it tested under SPF 10!
+Even with some positive reviews on Walmart.com, this sunscreen formulated for babies fell wildly short of the 50 SPF claim as it once tested under SPF 10!
 It was also reported to have below-average protection against UVA rays and cast a white, greasy film on the skin.
 No, thank you!

-If the budget-friendly sunscreens we already shared don’t quite meet the criteria you’re looking for, this one’s rated the best of them all!
-Although, your wallet will surely pay for it…
+If the budget-friendly options we already shared don’t quite meet the criteria you’re looking for, this one’s rated the best of them all!

-The La Roche-Posay Anthelios 60 Melt-In Sunscreen Milk rings in at over 30 bucks for a 5 oz. bottle, however, it’s rated highest by the Consumer Reports research team.
-It’s dermatologist tested, allergy tested, paraben-free, fragrance-free, non-comedogenic, and contains antioxidants to protect skin from free radicals.
+The La Roche-Posay Anthelios 60 Melt-In Sunscreen Milk rings in around $25 bucks for a 3 oz. bottle ($36 for a 5 oz.), but is dermatologist tested, allergy tested, paraben-free, fragrance-free, non-comedogenic, and contains antioxidants to protect skin from free radicals.